 The amount to be deducted from gross proceeds, only on success, by the RGL Group will be 25% including VAT.
 There will be no other deduction, i.e. the 25% includes, amongst other costs and expenses, the legal fees of solicitors and barristers, litigation funder’s profit, administration, and ATE insurance premium to protect claimants against the risk of adverse costs.

-Other groups that have stated an intention to progress claims in relation to the WEIF will deduct 30% or 36% plus insurance premium or even 42%.
-We therefore believe that the RGL Group’s 25% deduction is the market-leading deal.
+Other groups that had previously stated an intention to progress claims in relation to the WEIF (prior to withdrawing as a result of the Link Scheme of Arrangement) intended to deduct 30%, or 36% plus insurance premium, or even 42%.
+We therefore believe that the RGL Group’s 25% represents an highly competitive deal.

 A financial illustration relating to costs will be provided before you have to decide whether to commit to join the legal action.